 Given the lack of available data about the TNC industry, the impacts of TNC operations on state, regional, and local transportation networks are not yet fully understood.
 Although the CPUC does require data reporting by TNCs, the agency does not currently share these data with local jurisdictions, and there is very little TNC data publicly available.
-To better understand the current size, location, and timeof-day characteristics of the TNC market in San Francisco, the Transportation Authority undertook its own study of local TNC usage (trips made entirely within San Francisco) from mid-November to mid-December of 2016 using data shared by researchers.
-The June 2017 report, TNCs Today, demonstrated that TNC operate in the most congested areas of the city at the most congested times.
-74 On a typical weekday, TNCs may account for upwards of 170,000 vehicular trips and 570,000 Vehicles Miles Traveled (VMT).
+To better understand the current size, location, and time-of-day characteristics of the TNC market in San Francisco, the TA undertook its own study of local TNC usage (trips made entirely within San Francisco) from mid-November to mid-December of 2016 using data shared by researchers.
+The June 2017 report, TNCs Today, demonstrated that TNC operate in the most congested areas of the city at the most congested times.72 On a typical weekday, TNCs may account for upwards of 170,000 vehicular trips and 570,000 Vehicles Miles Traveled (VMT).

-Looking forward, San Francisco is interested in understanding how emerging mobility services and technologies-which includes TNCs-are helping San Francisco meet its goals.
-The Transportation Authority and SFMTA have established a series of ten guiding principles which illustrate the city's goals and delineate a path forward for how San Francisco will evaluate any emerging mobility service or technology and its impacts in San Francisco.
+Looking forward, the SFMTA and the TA are interested in understanding how emerging mobility services and technologies-which includes TNCs-are helping San Francisco meet its goals.
+The TA and SFMTA have established a series of ten guiding principles which illustrate the city's goals and delineate a path forward for how San Francisco will evaluate any emerging mobility service or technology and its impacts in San Francisco.
 The unstudied impacts of TNC trips are of critical concern to local agencies tasked with regulating congestion, safety, mobility, infrastructure, and other key areas in both San Francisco and in other California cities.
-Several other cities, including Los Angeles, are interested in revisiting existing policies and engaging in similar further research on the impacts of TNCs and how to address them.